 We are thrilled to partner with Breakthrough Houston to make a bigger impact on Texas and support more young people to become change-makers through service.

 As most of our high school students spent the 2020-2021 school year attending school virtually, our summer programming emphasized connection, helping students re-engage with their Breakthrough community.
 Although most programming was hosted online, small groups of students met up for team building activities and field trips.
 Advising continued virtually and many students met one-on-one with their advisor in-person.

 10th Grade Leadership Institute

 Students attended a summer institute focused on developing communication, self advocacy, and leadership skills by identifying goals that will help them on their path to college, learning about their rights as young people with the University of Texas Law School, and exploring potential careers.

 11th Grade Professional Institute

-Rising seniors prepared for the college application season by completing essays, Apply Texas applications and getting a head start on their FAFSA or TASFA before the start of their senior year.
+Rising seniors prepared for the college application season by finalizing their college lists, completing essays and applications, and getting a head start on their FAFSA or TASFA before the start of their senior year.

-To combat Summer Melt, our College Completion Team sought virtual ways to prevent the summer melt for our largest graduating class.
-In early July, Breakthrough hosted our “Thrive Summit,” a week-long virtual retreat where students had the opportunity to hear from other BT college students about their first year in college, connect with representatives from universities around Texas, and engage in workshops around financial literacy, healthy choices, growth mindset and what it means to be a 1st-gen student in college.
+Our College Completion Team helped our largest-ever graduating class transition to their first semester of college.
+A key focus was combatting enrollment melt, a phenomenon where students accepted to college do not attend in the fall.
+Advisors coordinated enrollment steps and provided the encouragement to help students maintain their identity as college goers despite the uncertainty of the moment.
+In early July, Breakthrough hosted “Thrive Summit,” a week-long virtual retreat where students heard from other Breakthrough college students about their first year in college, connected with representatives from universities around Texas, and engaged in workshops around financial literacy, healthy choices, and what it means to be a first-generation college student.

-This summer, the College Completion Team ensured junior and seniors in college were supported as they transition back-to-school in this uncertain climate.
+This summer, the College Completion Team ensured junior and seniors in college were supported as they transitioned back-to-school in this uncertain climate.